 The Audit Committee also decides whether the CEO, the CFO, the internal auditor and/or the external auditor attend its meetings.
-The Audit Committee has the possibility to speak with any relevant person, without a member of the College of daily management being present.
+The Audit Committee has the possibility to speak with any relevant person, without a member of the Executive Committee being present.
 Furthermore, the Audit Committee meets at least twice a year with the external and internal auditor to consult with them.